North West Frontier (film): Plot

-Later that morning, the train encounters an abandoned train at a remote station.
-This is the refugee train which preceded them out of Haserabad.
-Everyone on board has been massacred (presumably by the rebels).
-Despite being told not to by Captain Scott, Mrs. Wyatt leaves the carriage and finds one survivor, a baby concealed by his mother's body.
+Later that morning, the train encounters a refugee train seen in the beginning of the story; everyone on board has been massacred by the rebels.
+Despite being told not to by Captain Scott, Mrs. Wyatt leaves the Empress and finds one survivor, a baby concealed by his mother's body.

 The next morning, the train must stop because a portion of the track has been blown up.
-Mrs. Wyatt spots the signaling flashes of a heliograph atop a mountain summit, and everyone quickly realises that the Muslim rebels are sitting in ambush in the surrounding hills.
-With track repairs barely finished by Captain Scott, the train gets away under a hail of gunfire.
-Gupta is wounded but survives.
+Mrs. Wyatt spots the signaling flashes of a heliograph atop a mountain summit, and everyone quickly realises that the Muslim rebels are waiting in the surrounding mountains.
+With track repairs barely finished by the occupants, the train gets away under a hail of rebel gunfire; Gupta is wounded but survives.

 Later that day, while stopping to refill the engine's water tank, Scott walks into the pump house to find Van Leyden allowing Prince Kishan to stand dangerously close to the pump's rapidly spinning flywheel.
-In the evening Van Leyden refuses alcohol and the group correctly deduce he is Muslim.
-He explains this by saying he is half Indian.
-During the night, Mr. Van Leyden again approaches the prince, only to notice Lady Windham watching him.
+During the night, Mr. Van Leyden again, in a sinister fashion, approaches the prince only to notice Lady Wyndham watching him.

-The train reaches a bomb-damaged bridge.
-There is nothing under one section of rail except the ground far below.
-Scott has the others carefully cross that section one by one to lighten the train that will follow them.
-Finally, only Van Leyden and the prince remain behind.
-Van Leyden seems to deliberately hold the boy back and endanger his life.
-He falls and Scott grabs his hand, pulling him back to safety.
-Afterward, Scott accuses Van Leyden of trying to kill the prince, and he places the reporter under arrest.
-After that, Captain Scott, under Gupta's guidance, carefully maneuvers the train across.
+The train reaches a bomb-damaged viaduct/bridge, although the rails remain largely intact.
+All the passengers carefully traverse a rail on the bridge's damaged section to alleviate extra weight on the train that will follow them.
+Again, Van Leyden's behaviour nearly results in the prince's death by letting him fall from the bridge.
+Captain Scott accuses Van Leyden of trying to kill the prince, and he places the reporter under arrest.
+After that, Captain Scott, under Gupta's guidance, carefully maneuvers the train across the broken bridge section.